How to: Run Multiple Manual Tests in a Test Suite

 When you have finished the test, choose End test and move to next.

 (Optional) At the top of Test Runner, choose the down-arrow next to Test <x> of <n>.
 All the selected test cases are listed and the current test case is highlighted.
 You can select the test that you want to run next.

 Repeat steps 7 through 11 until you have completed all the test cases.

-In the toolbar at the top of Test Runner, click Save and Close to save your test results to the Team Foundation Server and close Test Runner.
+In the toolbar at the top of Test Runner, choose Save and Close to save your test results to the Team Foundation Server and close Test Runner.

 You can view the test results in the testing center in Microsoft Test Manager.
-For more information, see How to: View Test Results Using Microsoft Test Manager
+For more information, see How to: View Manual Test Case Results Using Microsoft Test Manager